BishnuTibrewal/MCQuiz/README.md

 # MCQuiz
-A MCQ Quiz about the author
+A MCQ Quiz using HTML & Javascript